Neural Actor-Critic Methods for Hamilton-Jacobi-Bellman PDEs: Asymptotic Analysis and Numerical Studies: Introduction

 Of course, we can iterate the above two steps: \begin{itemize} \item Given a candidate near-optimal feedback control $U_\theta \in\mathcal{U}$, train the neural network $Q_\phi$ to approximate $V^{U_\theta}$ by solving \eqref{FC_linear_hjb}. \item Given a candidate value function $Q_\phi$, train the neural network $U_\theta$ to approximate the corresponding optimal feedback control $u\in\mathcal{U}$ by minimizing \eqref{hamiltonian}. \end{itemize} One then hopes that the candidate value function and candidate control converge to their true counterparts as the number of iterations $\rightarrow \infty$.
 This inspires the idea of actor-critic algorithms; the algorithm we consider in this paper is of this class.
 Here, the ``actor" is the neural network $U_\theta$ trained to learn the optimal control $u^*$ and the ``critic" is the neural network $Q_\phi$ trained to learn the value function $V$.

-We note that there are several options for finding an actor $U_\theta$ that minimizes \eqref{hamiltonian}.
-On the one hand, we could use gradient descent to approximate the parameters $\theta$ that achieve
+There are several options for training an actor $U_\theta$ to minimize \eqref{hamiltonian} in some sense.
+For example, we could use gradient descent to approximate the parameters $\theta$ that achieve

 This is the most common approach and the one we will analyze in this paper.
+However, there are several other techniques.
+For a summary of the literature on actor-critic algorithms in stochastic control theory, see Section \ref{sec:review}.

-However, it is not strictly necessary in an actor-critic algorithm to represent both the actor and critic with neural networks -- even for continuous action spaces $A$.
-For example, \cite{ito2021neural} proposes and proves the superlinear convergence of an actor-critic algorithm for solving the Hamilton--Jacobi--Bellman--Isaacs problem in which the actor minimizing the appropriate analogue of \eqref{hamiltonian} is defined theoretically as the pointwise minimizer and is calculated individually each time an $x \in \Omega$ is sampled.
+We briefly remark that it is not strictly necessary in an actor-critic algorithm to represent both the actor and critic with neural networks -- even for continuous action spaces $A$.
+For example, the recent paper \cite{ito2021neural} proposes and proves the superlinear convergence of an actor-critic algorithm for solving the Hamilton--Jacobi--Bellman--Isaacs problem in which the actor minimizing the appropriate analogue of \eqref{hamiltonian} is defined theoretically as the pointwise minimizer and is calculated individually each time an $x \in \Omega$ is sampled.
 However, this approach is computationally expensive and not tractable in high dimensions.